Adityakrishnavamsy124/GDPR-compliant-computer-vision-pipelines/README.md

 # Real-Time AI-Based GDPR Anonymization for Mobility & Robotics Data

-A fully Dockerized FastAPI service that leverages OpenCV to perform real-time anonymization of faces and vehicle license plates in images and video streams.
-This intelligent computer vision application is optimized for GDPR compliance, making it ideal for autonomous driving datasets and privacy-sensitive environments.
+An intelligent Computer Vision application that automatically detects and blurs faces and vehicle license plates in images and videos in real-time using OpenCV.

-This project delivers a fully Dockerized lightweight FastAPI service for real-time anonymization of images, offering a robust and scalable solution across various applications.
-It is  optimized to comply with data privacy regulations such as the General Data Protection Regulation (GDPR) and HIPAA giving results in realtime.
+This project delivers a fully Dockerized lightweight FastAPI service for real-time anonymization of video streams, offering a robust and scalable solution across various applications.
+It is carefully optimized to comply with strict data privacy regulations such as the General Data Protection Regulation (GDPR) and HIPAA.

 ---